 Plan for flexibility and use decision-making frameworks.
 Combine these with professional treatment such as therapy, medication, or Transcranial Magnetic Stimulation (TMS).

-How does OCD impact time management?
+How does OCD impact time management in daily life?

 Limiting ritual times with boundaries can help.
 Use alarms to control when you do these activities.
 Gradually, aim to do these rituals less and less, managing your time better.